TRIO Student Support Services

-TRiO Student Support Services (SSS) is a support system for Prairie State College (PSC) students.
+TRIO Student Support Services (SSS) is a support system for Prairie State College (PSC) students.
 Students are able to network with other students, as well as receive additional institutional support.
+TRIO goals are to assist, retain, and graduate participants each year.
+Our advisors are committed to the success of their students.

 What do we do?